 Cares melt when you kneel in your garden. - Anonymous

-The garden was named "Marianne's Garden" for Marianne Marks, a beloved VA employee who passed away in 1999.
-The VA wanted to honor Marianne.
+The garden was named "Marianne's Garden" in honor of Marianne Marks, a beloved VA employee who passed away in 1999.
 Her daughter, Melanie, worked closely with the Fisher House staff to create a garden her mother would have loved.
 (Read a message from Marianne's family).

 Marianne's garden provides delicious organic produce, an occupation for guests who love to garden and is, in the words of the poet Saadi, "...a delight to the eye and a solace for the soul."